-- Both the ASP and CSP require applicants have the US equivalency of an associate degree in safety, health, or the environment, as described on their respective webpages, or a bachelor’s degree in any field.
+- The ASP requires applicants have the US equivalency of either a bachelor’s degree in any field or an associate degree in safety, health, or the environment that meets requirements as described on its webpage.
+The CSP requires the minimum of a bachelor's degree.
 BCSP will accept a non-US 3-year bachelor degree from a recognized academic institution.

 International Degree Evaluation

 BCSP requires that all degrees from colleges and universities outside the United States be evaluated for US equivalency.
 You must have your degree evaluated by a member of the National Association of Credential Evaluation Services (NACES®).
 To complete the evaluation process, contact any one of the agencies listed on the NACES website, www.naces.org.

 How to Have Your Degree Evaluated by a NACES Member Agency

 - Select a member agency from a current member listed on the NACES website; www.naces.org/members.html.

 - Contact a NACES member for information on price, transcript submission rules, processing time, and other considerations that would help you determine which service is right for you.

 - Request the following type of evaluation: “general”, “basic”, or a “document by document”.